cfe84/TsScope/README.md

 Usage: `ScopeCompiler script.scope` outputs `script.ts` that can then be ran with `node --import=tsx script.ts`.

 Examples in the `Examples` folder.
+As of this version, it can support reading and outputting to CSV, selecting, filtering, and inner joins between multiple sources.

 This compiler is using this syntax: